wikid24/ffxiv_mmd_tools_helper/README.md

 # FFXIV MMD Tools Helper
-## This is a fork of Hogarth-MMD's [mmd_tools_helper](https://github.com/Hogarth-MMD/mmd_tools_helper), massively updated to be compatible with FFXIV Models and Blender 2.8+.
+## Purpose of this tool is for EVERYONE in FFXIV to start exporting their favorite FFXIV characters to MMD (Miku Miku Dance) so we can all make memes of dancing and music videos with as _little effort_ as possible.
+Once I get this tool out of alpha, detailed tutorials on how to export FFXIV characters to MMD will come.
+This plugin has massively been updated to be compatible with FFXIV Models and Blender 2.8+.
 It's a work in progress.

-Purpose of this tool is for EVERYONE in FFXIV to start exporting their favorite FFXIV characters to MMD so we can all make memes of dancing and music videos with as little effort as possible.
-Once I get this tool out of alpha, detailed tutorials on how to export FFXIV characters to MMD will come.

-What this tool will NOT do is allow you to import these motions back into the FFXIV game as it is a full conversion to the MMD model structure (which is not compatible with FFXIV).
+What this tool will NOT do is allow you to import these motions back into the FFXIV game, as this is a full model conversion to the MMD model structure (which is not compatible _within_ the FFXIV game).
 If you want to do that, please use XAT Tools and follow this [guide](https://docs.google.com/document/d/1siUjAAJjUk7-Nlq11wE-Sldr8UyCeu7SkFJzUsxZpTU/edit)

 For now, [download here](https://github.com/wikid24/ffxiv_mmd_tools_helper/releases), check the [install guide](https://github.com/wikid24/ffxiv_mmd_tools_helper#how-to-install), simple [60 second conversion](https://github.com/wikid24/ffxiv_mmd_tools_helper#how-to-rig-a-character-and-get-it-dancing-less-than-60-seconds-my-new-workflow) tutorial, and the [frequently asked questions](https://github.com/wikid24/ffxiv_mmd_tools_helper#frequently-asked-questions) below.